Table of Contents

 It is definitely not necessary to be affiliated to a collecting society for your works to be protected by copyright.
 However, affiliation has the advantage of making these rights more effective because, among its different functions, the collecting society ensures that the rights are respected and paid for on behalf of its members.

 Rightholders can therefore become affiliated to a management society of their choice (or not be affiliated to any management society) and entrust it with the management of (all or part of) their rights.
 However, certain rights cannot be managed by the rightholder themselves.
 This is the case with legal licences, for which the rightholder must be affiliated with a management company in order to obtain remuneration.
-You can find more information on the page "Control service of collecting societies for copyright and related rights".
+More information is available on the "Control service of collecting societies for copyright and related rights" page.

 What do collecting societies do ?